What to do if you think you are pregnant – a GP’s Overview

 These tests are approximately 97% accurate when performed correctly, however the tests are more accurate with positive results, than negative results.
 Therefore, if you think you may be pregnant, but have a negative test result, it would be advisable to repeat the test, or see your GP because the negative result may be incorrect.
 Your GP can then take a full history from you and perform another test (blood test) to assess more accurately whether you are pregnant or not.
 However, it takes longer to receive results following a blood test as the sample must be sent to a laboratory for processing.
 Both the urine and blood tests detect the presence of a hormone called human chorionic gonadotropin (hCG) which is produced by the placenta within a few days of pregnancy.

-The overarching advice in early pregnancy is to lead a healthy diet and lifestyle and to avoid anything which may affect the baby in the first few weeks of development.
-This is discussed in more detail in separate articles, but general initial advice includes:
+In early pregnancy it’s best to lead a healthy diet and lifestyle and to avoid anything which may affect the baby in the first few weeks of development.
+This is discussed in more detail in separate articles, but general guidance includes:

 - avoid caffeine, alcohol, smoking and e-cigarettes (if you have difficulty with this, inform your GP or midwife who can refer you to services to provide support and guidance)